How to take photos of forest close ups

 About Paul Hobson: Before becoming a full time nature photographer, Paul worked at Sheffield University as an Environmental Science Lecturer.
 Paul has been photographing wildlife for over 20 years and is committed to raising awareness of the tremendous beauty and fragility of Britain’s wildlife.
 Paul has received many awards for his images and his work is regularly used in BBC Wildlife, Birdwatch and Natural World.

-Find out more on how to take photos of nature with our post on Forest animals
+How to take photos of nature with our post on Forest animals